 The flowers of Dendrobium Nobile are very delicate and blooms in a bunch.
 This makes it quite unique as it makes it appear a long flower bunch.

-The buds of orchid are tiny size and grow from the stem between the leaves.
+The buds of orchids are tiny in size and grow from the stem between the leaves.
 A healthy grownup Dendrobium Nobile can bud 30 to 50 flowers that are perfect for decoration.

 How To Care For A Dendrobium Nobile After Blooming